aspose-psd/Aspose.PSD-API-References/english/java/com.aspose.psd.fileformats.psd/smartobjectprovider/_index.md

 ```

-Removes data sources from embedded and external resources that are not present in the provided list of valid GUIDs.
+Removes data sources from embedded and external resources that do not present in the provided list of valid GUIDs.
 This method cleans up orphaned data sources by comparing against the current valid data source identifiers.

 **Parameters:**
 | Parameter | Type | Description |